 Caitlin studied composition with Peter Sculthorpe at the University of Sydney for her Bachelor of Music degree with Honours, and screen composition with Jan Preston at the Australian Film Television and Radio School.
 After moving to the UK, she studied at Trinity Laban Conservatoire of Music and Dance* where her teachers and mentors included Errollyn Wallen MBE, Paul Newland, Stephen Montague, Dominic Murcott and Sam Hayden.
 She graduated with Distinction from Trinity Laban’s Master of Fine Arts Creative Practice (Music) course in 2014.
 She studied Sound Art and Field Recording at Morley College following her Masters degree, and is now working on her doctorate in interdisciplinary composition under the supervision of James Saunders and Robert Luzar at Bath Spa University.

 Caitlin is also active as an independent music academic.
-Her work on Erik Satie began during her undergraduate degree in the 1990s and continues to the present day.
+Her work on Erik Satie began during her undergraduate degree and continues to the present day.
 This is published online at Erik Satie’s Crystal Ball, her research website which has been recommended as a research resource by Ivy League universities and the NSW Government’s HSC Online website.
 She also writes less formally about the creative process and the role of fear in creativity on her blog.

 *Caitlin was a Trinity College London Scholar for 2013-14 at Trinity Laban Conservatoire of Music and Dance.
 She is also grateful for the support provided throughout her studies at Trinity Laban by the Post-Graduate Bursary Fund and The Music Students Hostel Trust Fund.